-Kilnamanagh Family Recreation Centre Limited by guarantee is a limited company domiciled and incorporated in Ireland.
+Kilnamanagh Family Recreation Centre Company Limited by guarantee is a company limited by guarantee incorporated in Ireland.
 The registered office is Treepark Road, Kilnamanagh, Dublin 24.

 1.1 Accounting convention

 These financial statements have been prepared in accordance with FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" ("FRS 102"), as adapted by Section 1A of FRS 102 and the requirements of the Companies Act 2014.